-If a student's placement is terminated, it is the responsibility of the Cooperative Education teacher, in consultation with the principal, to determine:
+If a student's placement is terminated, it is the responsibility of the Co-operative Education teacher, in consultation with the principal, to determine the path forward.
+This path may include an alternate placement or under exceptional circumstances the student may be removed from cooperative education.